There are numerous important things to know about California’s payroll and employment laws. Five of the most important are:

 Even working for just a few minutes before clocking in or after clocking out can run afoul of California’s employment law and amount to wage theft.6

-However, if the employer is unaware of the off-the-clock work, they might not be held liable for the employee’s wages that went unpaid in the payroll period.
+However, if the employer is unaware of the off-the-clock work, they might not be held liable for wages that went unpaid during the payroll period.

 3. They require rest or meal breaks